eman-cickusic/Deploying-Applications-to-Google-Cloud/README.md

 ## Demo Video

 I've created a video demonstration showing all the steps involved in deploying the application to each service.
-The video is available at [insert video link here].

 ## Comparison of Deployment Methods